Sonia Gandhi (scientist): Research and career

 She was awarded a National Institute for Health Research (NIHR) lectureship at Imperial College London in 2009.
 In 2012 she was awarded a Wellcome Trust intermediate clinical fellowship to study the misfolding of alpha-synuclein in Parkinson's disease, and how this misfolding causes neurotoxicity.
 Gandhi established her laboratory at the UCL Queen Square Institute of Neurology in 2013.
 Her research group develop human-derived induced pluripotent stem cell (iPSC) models of disease, with a focus on understanding how the aggregation of alpha-synuclein, a protein encoded by the SNCA gene, impacts cell physiology.
 She makes use of single-molecule FRET and mitochondrial physiology to study the behaviour of alpha-synuclein at the molecular level.

 In 2016 Gandhi was awarded a secondment at the Francis Crick Institute.
 Gandhi and co-workers showed that clumps of alpha-synuclein can be toxic to neural function, damaging proteins on the surface of mitochondria.
 This damage forced a channel on mitochondria to open and made them less efficient in their production of energy, causing them to swell and leak essential chemicals – eventually causing the cell to die.
 To perform the experiments, Gandhi and colleagues turned human skin cells into stem cells, which were converted into brain cells that could be investigated into the laboratory.
 She was part of a team who investigated the use of exenatide as a means to slow the progression of multiple system atrophy.
 In February 2020 Gandhi was awarded a Medical Research Council (MRC) clinical fellowship to study the fundamental origins of Parkinson's disease.

 During the COVID-19 pandemic, Gandhi studied the epidemiology of coronavirus disease.
 In particular, Gandhi was interested in how the virus evolved throughout the course of the pandemic, how it impacted the nervous system and how it was transmitted between people.
 She was also involved with the COVID-19 testing that took place at the Francis Crick Institute.

+In 2026, she was elected a Fellow of the Academy of Medical Sciences.